toltarisa/toltarisa/README.md

 # Hi, I'm Isa :tada:

 Junior Software Engineer Specializing in Backend Development.
-I also have interest for Devops, Network programming.
+I also have interest for Devops.
 Currently using Java as main language, also learning kotlin for backend development.

 ## About me